processing/p5.js-web-editor/developer_docs/public_api_proposed.md

 # Proposed Public API extensions

 This describes proposed extensions to the Public API.
-None of these extensions are confirmed, but are recorded here for reference and discussion.
+None of these extensions is confirmed but is recorded here for reference and discussion.

 Refer to [Public API](./public_api.md) for the current version of the API.

 # Authentication

-- Support for sending tokens can via the `Authorization: Bearer {your_access_token}` HTTP header instead of just Basic Auth
+- Support for sending tokens can be via the `Authorization: Bearer {your_access_token}` HTTP header instead of just Basic Auth

 # API Access